Sweat test

 How long will we be in hospital?

-The test should only take about one hour, after which you can go home.
+The test should only take about 1 hour, after which you can go home.

 What will happen during the test?

-• The area is then cleaned and a small plastic device that looks like a wristwatch is strapped over the area, where one of the gel discs was in contact with your child’s skin.
+• The area is cleaned.
+The nurse will strap a small plastic device that looks like a wristwatch, over the area where one of the gel discs was in contact with your child's skin.

-Some children do not sweat readily, particularly those with eczema, and it may be necessary to repeat the test on another limb (arm or leg) or maybe even to come back for a further appointment.
+Some children do not sweat readily, particularly those with eczema.
+It may be necessary to repeat the test on another limb (arm or leg), or come back for a further appointment.

-The procedure may produce a slight tingling or warm sensation but is not painful.
-The area of skin which was stimulated may stay red for a few hours, but this is normal and nothing to worry about.
+No. The procedure may cause your child to feel a slight tingling or warm sensation, but is not painful.
+The area of skin which was stimulated may stay red for a few hours.
+This is normal and nothing to worry about.

-The results of the test will be sent back to the doctor who requested the test.
+The laboratory will send your child's test results to the doctor who requested the test.
 Your doctor will let you know the results when they are available.
 Laboratory staff are not allowed to give out results on the telephone.

 Where can I get more information?